Megscammell/METOD-Algorithm/docs/_sources/background.rst.txt

 METOD Algorithm
 -----------------

-The METOD algorithm can be split into the following three parts.
+The METOD Algorithm can be split into the following three parts.

 .. rst-class:: bignums